Annual events of Japan

 So, from beginning to end of December, any and every pub is full.

-They exchange presents with family and sweethearts, and enjoy their meal.
+They exchange presents with family and sweethearts, and enjoy their meal on Christmas Eve.

 In particular, children look forward to find a gift from Santa Claus when they awake in the morning of Christmas.